“Why are you speaking out so much? You’re going to get hurt”.

 My words burst or seep in all kinds of form.
 I’ll write statement after statement about injustices that ignite my passion or calls to fierceness.
 I often confess my words can be a stream of the most colorful profanity, that I could be speaking 6 other languages I don’t even know.
 Sometimes my words just want to be heard in the softest tones of poetry.
 Sometimes my words are filled with laughter, and sometimes my words can embarrass the hell out of me.

 What my words mostly are though, are a life source; a critical part of my purpose.
 It’s been said so since I first spoke (a string of 3 expletives).
 My family gleefully and variously confirmed it with all sort of eye-roll inducing teases.

-So, in answer to my concerned friend that I may get hurt by my expanding work to speak up – yes, I may, but since when is stretching not painful?
-On a personal level, I now refuse to spend any time with anyone over 30 who refuses to relate in a straightforward grown-ass manner.
-As Betty White would say, “Vagina up, man”.
-Seriously, she said that and she’s right, because as she explained, why would we tell anyone to ‘grow a pair’, when testicles are really quite fragile, especially in comparison to actual birth canals?
+So, in answer to my concerned friend that I may get hurt by my expanding work to speak up against injustice – yes, I may, but since when is stretching not painful?
+On a personal level, I’ve turned that around.
+I now refuse to spend any unnecessary time with anyone over 30 who refuses to relate in a straightforward grown-ass manner.
+I can confirm, time is precious.
+As Betty White said, “Vagina up, man”.
+She explained, why say, ‘grow a pair’, when testicles are really quite fragile?
+We’re talking about actual birth canals; talk about taking a beating”!
 Man, I love that woman!
-Anyway, maybe this’ll net me fewer conversations, but it gives back precious time and likely more real connection with people who genuinely possess virtue.
+Anyway, maybe this’ll net me fewer conversations, but saving time and connecting with people in a more real way for purposes greater than myself seems in fact, to be the point of my life.